Different Brick Wall Living Room Ideas To Try

 Painted Gray Bricks

 Gray bricks are also a nice option if you want to add a more outdoor-like feel to your living room.
-These options are also available in thinner profiles which is perfect for cladding/decorative purposes like accent walls.
+These options are also available in thinner profiles, which are perfect for cladding/decorative purposes like accent walls.
 Gray ceramic tiles can easily be found and are easier to install than masonry.
 This is a great alternative for modern spaces looking to find a way to add a textured wall in their space while keeping the modern aesthetic.
+The use of gray-painted tiles on this fireplace definitely makes it stand out, even when paired with gray walls.
+The added depth and texture of a mall wooden mantle makes this small space the focal point of the living room.

 Stacked Stone Brick Cladding

-White slate tiles are also a great alternative if you don’t want to deal with the complicated installation process of traditional bricks.
+Tiles or faux brick cladding are also a great alternative if you don’t want to deal with the complicated installation process of traditional bricks.
 Slate tiles come in different sizes with pre-arranged random widths and thicknesses of slate, adding more texture and depth to any surface you apply it on.
 If red terracotta or painted options aren’t your style, you can also consider cream-colored bricks.
-Although not as common, cream tones add the same texture and depth to the space, but have a naturally neutral color that matches any style.

 Painted Brick Fireplace Ideas